-TOUR OBJ 6: To facilitate the provision of a site to cater for caravan, camping and motor homes for tourist use. in an environmentally sustainable manner and in accordance with normal planning consideration and development plan criteria contained within the relevant Trim Town Development Plan.
+TOUR OBJ 4: To facilitate the provision of a site to cater for caravan, camping and motor homes for tourist use\ in an environmentally sustainable manner and where suitable infrastructure and facilities are readily available.
+Such development shall be in accordance with other policies and objectives contained within the Trim Development Plan.